Problem-Solving Skills Training (PSST)

 Location/Institution: Not specified

-Participants were randomized to receive one of two Problem Solving Skills Training (PSST) treatment conditions: standard PSST or PSST-P which included a set of planned activities and "homework" to be performed outside of therapeutic sessions.
-A third group was randomized to a relationship therapy (RT) condition which focused on interaction between the therapist and child.
-Parents completed the Child Behavior Checklist (CBCL) and teachers completed the School Behavior Checklist.
-Antisocial behavior was assessed using the Parent Daily Report and the Interview for Antisocial Behavior, also completed by parents.
-Children's self-reported outcomes were assessed with the Children's Action Tendency Scale and the Self-Esteem Inventory.
-Both PSST groups showed significantly higher improvement in behavior than the RT group.
-Limitations include no direct assessment of cognitive processes that problem-solving skills training were designed to change and relationship therapy may not have been well or fairly tested.
+The purpose of the study was to evaluate alternative treatments for children referred for severe antisocial behavior.
+Participants were randomized to receive one of two Problem-Solving Skills Training (PSST) treatment conditions: standard PSST or PSST-P which included a set of planned activities and "homework" to be performed outside of therapeutic sessions, or to a relationship therapy (RT) control condition.
+Measures utilized include the Child Behavior Checklist (CBCL), the School Behavior Checklist, the Parent Daily Report, Interview for Antisocial Behavior, the Children's Action Tendency Scale, and the Self-Esteem Inventory.
+Results indicate that both PSST groups showed significantly higher improvement in behavior than the RT group.
+Improvement in PSST-P children's school-related behaviors were shown to be stronger in comparison with standard PSST.
+Limitations include no direct assessment of the cognitive processes that problem-solving skills training were designed to change and relationship therapy may not have been well or fairly tested.

 Length of controlled postintervention follow-up: 1 year.